Logiqx/gps-details/docs/devices/garmin/advice/README.md

 - Data analysis - reviewing results, exporting activities, importing activities
 - Known issues

+I'd encourage you as a Garmin owner (or potential owner) to have a read of this guide to ensure you are getting the best out of your watch.

+## Watch Choice

+Not as simple as Garmin, or Fenix.

 Until earlier this year, I'd have advised against a Garmin

 Last couple of years, good watches started to appear

-## Watch Choice

-Not as simple as Garmin, or Fenix.

 ### GNSS Chipset